SoftwareEngineeringToolDemos/FSE-2014-Titan/README.md

 Titan is not available to redistribute or provide the source code.
 Please contact Lu Xiao (lx52@drexel.edu), Yuanfang Cai  (yfcai@cs.drexel.edu), and Rick Kazman (kazman@hawaii.edu) to receive an executable version of the tool to download and licensing information from Drexel University.

-This repository was constructed by [Chris Brown](https://github.com/EshaSharma) under the supervision of [Emerson Murphy-Hill](https://github.com/CaptainEmerson).
-Thanks to Lu Xiao and Yuanfang Cai for providing their tool to us for this project and establishing this repository.
+This repository was constructed by [Chris Brown](https://github.com/chbrown13) under the supervision of [Emerson Murphy-Hill](https://github.com/CaptainEmerson).
+Thanks to Lu Xiao and Yuanfang Cai for providing their tool to us for this project and their help establishing this repository.